Ard847/project3/README.md

 **Auth** – any difficulties?
 Decision where to include the token in the site?
 Conclusion?

-**Decision for css framework** – suggest describing the use and reason for removal of css styled library.
+**Decision for css framework** – The inital css framework was setup by Sam using a css grid system and react responsive.
+Other methods were also used such as react-bootstrap and styled components by Sumaya but as a team we realised that the different css frameworks would cause difficulties in ensuring the website is responsive on all devices.
+We decided to not use styled components and to use react-bootstrap for minimal styling.
+Our focus was to make sure the design of the website worked with the inital grid setup.

 ---